addisoncrump/Vitsy/README.md

     - Modulo the top item of the stack by the second-to-top item of the stack.
  - power: ^
     - Put the second-to-top item of the stack to the power of the top item of the stack.
+ - prime: p
+    - If the top item of the stack is prime, push 1.
+Otherwise, push 0.
  - changedir: |
     - Reverse the direction of the instruction pointer.
  - go left: <